Government Shutdown

 Which federal employees keep working during a government shutdown?

 When the government shuts down, federal agencies are required to classify their employees whose salaries have lapsed as either "excepted" or "not excepted."
 The employees classified as "excepted" work without pay during the shutdown.
 The employees classified as "not excepted" are put on unpaid furlough.
 Under the Government Employee Fair Treatment Act of 2019, all federal employees are retroactively paid for the duration of the shutdown upon its conclusion.
-Donald Trump has threatened to needlessly fire thousands of federal workers during a shutdown, as he has been trying to do all year.
+Please check the individual federal agencies for their contingency plans in the event of a lapse in funding to learn more about federal employee impacts.

 I have a hearing or matters with a federal court.
 Are they open in a shutdown?